-Timestamp audit trail records based on their archive date.
-Later on, you can purge all records that were created before this archive date.

-See "Step 4: Optionally, Set an Archive Timestamp for Audit Records" on page 9-70 for more information.

-Purge audit trail records in one operation or create a purge job.
+- Timestamp audit trail records based on their archive date.
+Later on, you can purge all records that were created before this archive date. - See "Step 4: Optionally, Set an Archive Timestamp for Audit Records" on page 9-70 for more information. - Purge audit trail records in one operation or create a purge job.
 You can purge all audit trail records in the system, or audit trail records of an individual type, such as all fine-grained audit trail records within the database audit trail.
-The purge operation will either remove audit trail records that were created before their timestamped archive date, or it will remove all audit trail records based on a time interval, and also can remove records based on their timestamped archive date.
+The purge operation will either remove audit trail records that were created before their timestamped archive date, or it will remove all audit trail records of the specified audit trail type.
+The purge job enables you to purge records based on a time interval, and also can remove records based on their timestamped archive date.